Rice, Side Dish, Southwestern

 We sometimes use about 1/4 cup dried minced onion and about 2 tablespoons dried minced garlic in place of the chopped onions and minced garlic.
 Add them after the water, tomato sauce and caldo de pollo are added.
 Do not brown dried minced onion with the rice.

-Did you make this recipe?
+Have you made this recipe?

 Share a photo and tag us — we can't wait to see what you've made!